17721250181/IT-Project-team56-Questify/README.md

 - *(Future work)* Report function for inappropriate comments.

 ### Leaderboard & Gamification
-- Multi-dimensional rankings (weekly & overall)
+- Overall ranking: Paginated leaderboard and a “My rank” view.
 - Scoring breakdown:
-  - Question quality (40%)
+  - Attempts 10%
-  - Daily consistency (30%)
+  - Practice performance & Correctness 90%
-  - Community contributions (20%)
+    - Encourage practice and putting in effort to each question
-  - Practice performance (10%)
+  - Number of comments
-- Recognition for top 3 students each week
+- Recognition for top 3 students
 - Reward system to encourage engagement

 ### Admin & Staff Features